 MINIMUM WAGE INCREASE

 Minimum wage is the lowest hourly amount an employer can pay an employee, with some exceptions based on the type of worker.
-There are both state and federal minimum wage rates.
-Minimum wage is currently at $7.25 an hour at the federal level and in the state of Delaware.
-This increase was enacted on January 1, 2012 by the federal government.
+Delaware minimum wage is currently $8.25/hour.

 Understand the Facts about Minimum Wage